 - The study wanted to determine outcome success in middle-aged patients with no or mild knee osteoarthritis who had either a degenerative meniscal tear or a traumatic tear.

-In other words, if you do not have degenerative arthritis developing, were not obese, had the meniscus tear on the outside, and were were a man.
-This surgery would be more successful for you a s a “medium-term option.”
+In other words, if you do not have degenerative arthritis developing, were not obese, had a meniscus tear on the outside, and were a man, this surgery would be more successful for you as a “medium-term option.”
 That is until your knee started to deteriorate further and you needed an “end-term option.”
 Knee replacement.

 Let us point out again, many people have very successful arthroscopic partial meniscectomy procedures.
 These are the people that we do not see at our center.
-We see the people will less than successful outcomes.
+We see that people will have less than successful outcomes.

-People in pain have a lot of whishes.
-They wish the pain will go away, they wish they can get back on with their lives, activity and work.
+People in pain have a lot of wishes.
+They wish the pain will go away, they wish they can get back on with their lives, activity, and work.
 They wish the surgery, or any treatment including the ones we offer, will work.

 The middle-aged patient and meniscus surgery – surgeons cannot predict which patients will benefit and who will not benefit from meniscus surgery.
 Flipping a coin would work just as well.

 In our companion article: Should I have meniscus surgery?
-Does arthroscopic meniscus surgery leads to knee replacement?
-We have more extensive discussions about realistic outcomes of arthroscopic knee surgery and non-surgical treatments for knee problems in the older patient.
+Does arthroscopic meniscus surgery lead to knee replacement?
+We have more extensive discussions about realistic outcomes of arthroscopic knee surgery and non-surgical treatments for knee problems in older patients.
 Here is a summary of portions of that article.